crazyprad/forked-repo/readme.txt

 Hi,
-This will demonstrations the forked repo
+This will demonstrate the forked repo in github